FilipQQQ/Filip-Browarny-portfolio/README.md

 This repository serves as a showcase for my personal portfolio.
 Projects are in reverse chronological order.
+Some of them have youtube video showcasing the functionality of the project.

 ## Project 1: 1_Evolutionary_algorithm